SUMMER SOUP

 1 tablespoon granulated sugar

-8 ounces onion (1 small) or 1 large shallot, peeled and chopped
+8 ounces onion (1 small) or 1 large shallot, peeled and

 1 bay leaf